What is foster care?

 It is up to you how much time your family can give to fostering.
 You might be available for a few nights, weeks or years.
 Whatever type of care works for you, your help will always be valued.

 Right now, there are more than 20,000 children in NSW who cannot live with their birth families.
 The reasons for this include physical, emotional and/or sexual abuse, neglect, drug or alcohol use, depression or family breakdown.
 All of these children have experienced the difficult loss and often painful separation from their birth family.

 CASPA is looking for committed people who can offer a safe and stable home to children in need of foster care in the Northern NSW.
 If you have had experience with foster care, have worked with children or young people in a professional capacity, or even if you have no previous experience but feel you have the qualities needed, you could be just the person we are looking for.

 You do not have to be married, have children or own the house you live.
 However, you should be emotionally resilient, enjoy teamwork and provide foster children with their own bedroom.
 This is an essential criterion.

 There’s no such thing as the ‘perfect’ carer.
 However, patience, energy and a sense of humour can go a long way towards helping a foster child.

-It’s important to be a team player, knowing you will need to share the care of a foster child with other people, including caseworkers, teachers, medical professionals and the birth parents.
+It’s important to be a team player, as you will need to share the care of a foster child with other people, including caseworkers, teachers, medical professionals and the birth parents.

 The difference between CASPA and many other organisations is our level and quality of support.

-For more information about how you can join our caring community please fill the form below so we can get in touch with you as soon as possible.
+For more information about how you can join our caring community please fill the form at the top of the page so we can get in touch with you as soon as possible.

 Thank you for your interest in becoming a foster carer.